 Centre.
 The Laos Stock Exchange is a joint venture between

-About 30 companies are expected to be listed
+Very few of the 30 companies expected to be listed

 including Electricité du Laos (EDL), Lao Telecom (LaoTel), State